rustyrussell/bolts/12-offer-encoding.md

 amount from either the offer it received, or the invoice_request it sent, so often already has authorization for the expected amount.

-The default `relative_expiry` of 7200 seconds, which is generally a sufficient time for payment, even if new channels need to be opened.
+The default `invoice_relative_expiry` of 7200 seconds, which is generally a sufficient time for payment, even if new channels need to be opened.

 Blinded paths provide an equivalent to `payment_secret` and `payment_metadata` used in BOLT 11.
-Even if `node_id` is public, we force the use of blinding paths to keep these features.
+Even if `offer_node_id` is public, we force the use of blinding paths to keep these features.
 If the recipient does not care about the added privacy offered by blinded paths, they can create a path of length 1 with only themselves.

 Rather than provide detailed per-hop-payinfo for each hop in a blinded path, we aggregate the fees and CLTV deltas.
 This avoids trivially revealing any distinguishing non-uniformity which may distinguish the path.

-The invoice issuer is allowed to ignore `payer_note` (it has an odd number, so is optional), but if it does not, it must copy it exactly as the invoice_request specified.
+The invoice issuer is allowed to ignore `invoice_payer_note` (it has an odd number, so is optional), but must still copy it exactly.

 # Invoice Errors